In Awe of Teen Olympians

 By and large, the girls wear the pressure well—or the best they can.
 And we teenagers must acknowledge and appreciate that.
 While my classmates and I were practicing running or hanging out with each other, spending our summers vacationing or working on summer homework, the Fabulous Five, Michael Phelps, Allyson Felix, Rebecca Soni and Leonel Manzano (to name a few) were in the gym, the pool, the weight room, and on the track working out, all in order to find their place in the Olympics and bring entertainment to fans.
 In an age in which kids and teens get far too little exercise—and spend far too much time on Facebook—these Olympians are role models.
 We should look to them in order to see that anything can be accomplished with enough focus, dedication and hard work.

-More articles in WMC News & Features by Category: Girls, International, Media, Race/Ethnicity, Sports
+More articles by Category: Girls, International, Media, Race/Ethnicity, Sports